Barney Oldfield

-Berna Eli "Barney" Oldfield (January 29, 1878 – October 4, 1946) was an American pioneer automobile racer; his "name was synonymous with speed in the first two decades of the 20th century".
+Berna Eli "Barney" Oldfield (January 29, 1878 – October 4, 1946) was a pioneer American racing driver.
+His name was "synonymous with speed in the first two decades of the 20th century".
+He was the winner of the inaugural AAA National Championship in 1905.

-After success in bicycle racing, he began auto racing in 1902 and continued until his retirement in 1918.
+After success in bicycle racing, Oldfield began auto racing in 1902 and continued until his retirement in 1918.
 He was the first man to drive a car at 60 miles per hour (96 km/h) on a circular track.

 Biography

 Early life

 Berna Eli Oldfield was born in York Township, Fulton County, Ohio, near Wauseon and Toledo, on January 29, 1878, to Henry Clay Oldfield, a laborer, and his wife Sarah.
 He was named after his father's bunkmate in the 68th Ohio Volunteer Infantry during the American Civil War.
 He had a sister Bertha.

-As of the 1880 United States Census, the Oldfields lived in Wauseon.
-In 1889 they moved to Toledo, where the father Henry got a job at the state mental asylum.
+As of the 1880 United States census, the Oldfields lived in Wauseon.
+In 1889, they moved to Toledo, where the father, Henry, got a job at the state mental asylum.
 In the summer of 1891, Berna worked as a waterboy in order to purchase his first bicycle.
 According to legend, he spent most of his Sunday afternoons at the local Toledo fire station, hoping for the next call.
-As the company's “mascot”, he was allowed to ride the big red hose wagon, pulled by a pair of horses that raced through the streets.
+As the company's “mascot,” he was allowed to ride the big red hose wagon, pulled by a pair of horses that raced through the streets.
 The following year, Berna worked after school selling the Toledo Blade and Toledo Bee newspapers.

 Oldfield dropped out of school after the eighth grade in 1892.
 He started working with his father as a kitchen helper at the mental asylum during the day and a bellhop at the downtown hotel at night.
 He eventually worked at the hotel full-time, as he preferred it to working around mental patients.
-Purportedly the bell captain said that "Berna” was a sissy name, so he changed it to “Barney”.
+Purportedly the bell captain said that "Berna” was "a sissy name," so he changed it to “Barney."
 Oldfield was described as having a "magnetic personality", and received many tips at the hotel.
 He used them to buy his first bike, an "Advance Traveller" with pneumatic tires.